Stunning Loft Conversions throughout Lancashire & Manchester.

 Alternatively, a ventilating pipe may terminate inside the building if fitted with an air admittance valve, a AAV installed internally are usually fitted within rooms or in the roof space, the great advantage of using a AAV is that they remove the need for holes through the roof or external walls, and reduce the amount of pipework required.

-Loft conversions usually have low heat losses due to the high elemental insulation requirements required, as long as the existing boiler has sufficient capacity there should be no problem adding additional radiators.
+Loft conversions usually have low heat losses due to the high elemental insulation requirements required, as long as the existing boiler has sufficient capacity there should be no problem adding additional radiator/s.
 If the conversion forms part of a larger refurbishment, then a new central heating system may be viable.
 An electrical radiator can be introduced in your new loft room if pipe work is inaccessible.

 Any re-roofing necessary in converting the roof must conform with the performance of the original roof in terms of fire resistance, durability and general fitness for purpose.
 Preservative treatment to roof timbers is not mandatory, but if evidence of previous infestation of woodworm or previous fungal decay is visible treatment should be undertaken prior to sealing the roof structure.

 WILL YOU NEED TO COME AND DO A HOME VISIT FOR A LOFT CONVERSION QUOTE?